skx/evalfilter/README.md

     * "`if ( Content !~ /some text we don't want/ )`"
   * Test if an array contains a value:
     * "`return ( Name in [ "Alice", "Bob", "Chris" ] );`"
-* Ternary expressions are supported - but nesting them is a syntax error :)
+* Ternary expressions are also supported - but nesting them is a syntax error!
     * "`a = Title ?
 Title : Subject;`"
     * "`return( result == 3 ?
 "Three" : "Four!" );`"
-* You can also easily add new primitives to the engine.
-  * By implementing them in your golang host application.
-  * Your host-application can also set variables which are accessible to the user-script.
-* There are series of built-in primitives which can be used by your scripts, and you can export your own host-specified functions easily.
-  * For example the `print` function to generate output from your script is just a simple function implemented in Golang and exported to the environment.
-* You can define functions inside your scripts, to provide abstraction and remove redundency.
-  * See [_examples/scripts/scope.in](_examples/scripts/scope.in) for a brief example.

 ### Loops